marinoszago/flexpedia-php-test/README.md

 xampp/htdocs/flexpedia-php-test/backend/src
 ```
 lies the code for the backend of the application and the API that is used.

+You can perform Create, Update, List and Delete operations on both tables by selecting each row.
+You can search for a client or a name in the two respected folders while also you can handle the pagination.

+All the above are performed on the server.

 ### Installation
 In case you want to rebuild the application you need to have the following installed: